The64thGamer/cheeseepedia/content/meta/intro-to-lost-media.md

 - {{< wiki-link "CEC Country / Faves" >}} - CEC Faves & Country lost but remade
 - {{< wiki-link "CEC Summertime" >}} - Summer Rereleased
 - {{< wiki-link "CEC Tune Machine / Country" >}} - Tune Machine rereleased, country lost but remade

+### The Final Plastic Mask Retrofit Pages
+During the conversion from the latex masks to the plastic masks for the 3-Stage in the early 2000's, each retrofit would recieve a document going over the retrofitting process.
+These would include dates on the paper, which was a way to date when each retrofit took place.
+Most of the documents have been preserved, showing us the following timeline:

+- Chuck: 1999-11-24
+- Munch: 2000-04-20
+- Helen: 2000-05-16
+- Jasper: 2001-04-17

+Pasqually's document is completely missing, making it unclear when he was installed (though this is theorized to be 2001 due to a mask being dated March 2001).
+Helen's first page for her document is also missing. {{< cite 10 >}}

 ### CEC Show 1 2020 (Covid Refresh)
 {{< wiki-link "Chuck E. Cheese's Show 1 2020 (Covid Refresh)" >}} (Also referred to as Show 1.5 2020) is a semi-lost showtape that ran for only two days, June 21st and June 22nd, 2020.
 While a good majority of Rockstar shows have been archived, especially with tons of eBay listings for Studio C floppies dating between 2019 and 2022, no showtape DVDs or floppy disks have been discovered and backed up for the Covid Refresh show.